The Grills and Smokers That True Pitmasters Love

 Buy Sunterra Santa Maria 30-Inch Cart Grill, $1,400

 Or you can kick it old-school, according to BBQ royalty: “I’ve grilled on pretty much everything, and I can confidently say that in case you’re a home cook dinner buying a grill, the king has continually been and always will be a 22-inch Weber grill,” says veteran pitmaster Pat Martin of Martin’s Bar-B-Que Joint in Tennessee and South Carolina.
-“You can barbeque on it,” says Martin, as opposed to just grilling.
+“You can barbeque on it,” says Martin, instead of grilling.
 “You ought to tend to it a bit greater because the metal is thin, but as a way, as grilling goes, they could’t be beaten.
 They’re lower-priced and sturdy for outdoor use.
 What extra do you need?”
 With its ease of use, kind of sizes, and simple visual attraction, the Weber is conventional for a cause.

 Buy Weber Original Kettle Charcoal 22-Inch Grill, $109